CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch3.md

 _Figure 3-19.
 Thin Installer reboot message._

 !!! note
 	BIOS installations require user's attention to ensure the update is not interrupted.
-They cannot be deployed in an unattended mode. <br/> 2.
+They cannot be deployed in an unattended mode. <br> 2.
 Thin Installer installs the updates that force a reboot or shut down after all other updates to reduce the number of reboots.

 ### Windows 7 and Later OS Considerations